* Euro races to 9-month high vs dollar on ECB growth view

 The euro was on track for its strongest weekly gain against the dollar in nearly four months.

-The greenback however strengthened against the yen, rising 0.45 percent to 89.17 yen.
-It touched a 2-1/2-year high at 89.44 yen earlier after the Japanese government agreed a $117 billion spending boost for the economy, and new Prime Minister Shinzo Abe stepped up pressure on the Bank of Japan to ease monetary policy more aggressively.
+The greenback, however, strengthened against the yen, rising 0.45 percent to 89.17 yen.
+It touched a 2-1/2-year high at 89.44 yen earlier after the Japanese government agreed on a $117 billion spending boost for the economy, and new Prime Minister Shinzo Abe stepped up pressure on the Bank of Japan to ease monetary policy more aggressively.